brucemack/WARS-Birdhouse/README.md

 Software
 --------
 * Improved power efficiency using more agressive sleeping.
 Leverage the SX1276 receive interrupt or channel activity detection (CAD) interrupt to allow the system to sleep during periods of inactivity.
 * Dynamic route discovery.
-At the moment the routes are static.
+At the moment the routes are static, but they can be modified over-the-air.
 * Store and forward for times when a node is offline.
 * Message sequence to avoid duplicate delivery
 * Network time synchronization